Find Grad Schools

 8 Yearly Graduations

 Michigan State University comes in at #2 on our list of the most popular colleges offering master's degrees in conducting.
 Roughly 49,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
 During the most recent year for which we have data, 8 people received their master's degree in conducting from Michigan State.
+About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #3